ohmydevops/my-infrastructure-rules/README.md

 - Backup/Restore mechanism as a part of every process precedes handling them later as separate tasks.
 - Having an epistle checklist for any important and unimportant deploy change precedes mental checklist.

-**P.S:** These rules are not absolute and may evolve during time.
+**P.S. :** These rules are not absolute and may evolve during time.

-**P.S:** The real world usually differs from theory.
+**P.S. :** The real world usually differs from theory.
 If you need to break a rule, make sure it is broken intentionally, and have plans for its consequences and inform others.